masagrator/FPSLocker/README.md

 **Short explanation:**
 The best approach if you want to run 30 FPS games at higher FPS:
-1. Connect your Switch to internet, in FPSLocker go to `Advanced Settings`, press `Check/Download config file`.
+1. Connect your Switch to internet, in FPSLocker go to `Advanced Settings`, press `Check/download config file`.
 If your game and version will be compatible with FPSLocker Warehouse, menu will be refreshed with option `Convert config to patch` appearing.
 Press on it, restart game and now change FPS target in FPSLocker.
-2. Go to Advanced Settings, if you want will see "Set/Active/Available buffers: 2/2/3" , press on `Set buffering`, choose `Triple (force)`, go back to FPSLocker main menu, press `Save settings` and restart game.
+2. Go to Advanced Settings, if you will see "Set/Active/Available buffers: 2/2/3", press on `Set buffering`, choose `Triple (force)`, go back to FPSLocker main menu, press `Save settings` and restart game.

 **Explanation of each setting**:
 - `Interval Mode` - it's used by NVN API to set limiter to either 30 FPS (2) or 60 FPS (1).